Choose Your Favorite Bagel Tour

 Bagel Tour Tidbits:

-The Meatpacking & High Line tour is about 2 ½ hours.
+The tour of Wall Street is about 1½ hours.
 Please wear comfortable shoes.